mitchglass97/typetypetype-web-app/README.md

 momentJS - this library was used to format TIMESTAMPS from PostgreSQL (e.g. turns "2013-03-01T00:00:00+01:00" into "03/01/2013") to display on the Leaderboard page. https://momentjs.com/

-Bootstrap - this library was to apply CSS styles to various HTML elements, primarily buttons and the table on the Leaderboard page. https://getbootstrap.com/
+Bootstrap - this library was used to apply CSS styles to various HTML elements, primarily buttons and the table on the Leaderboard page. https://getbootstrap.com/

 # Formula for WPM